 Dr de Courcy sites J. Ranson for the information on Crossgadden.
 Reverend Joseph Ranson CC, a member of the RIHS, had collected a number of songs, ballads and music that told of shipwrecks along the coast of Wexford.
 It was printed in 1948, and reprinted by James Hammel jnr., & others, in 1975.
 In it, Father Ranson recalls collecting some brief words of a lost ballad(s), The Irrawaddy and The J.R.Skiddy, from Margaret Mitten, buried in the same Donaghmore, mentioned earlier.
 The words are identical to those in, Wreck and Rescue, and give the coastguard’s name as, Crossgadden.

-But there were never any charges brought against this man, he and his men even received a commendation and financial reward from the Royal Lifeboat Institution, for their rescue of the crew of the wreck, Pearl, at Cahore, in April 1858.
-And although you might read between the lines in some accounts of the Irrawaddy, and be tempted to come away with some suspicion of some wrong doing; this however, is just the same thing as was done to the local ‘wreckers’ by captain Thomas Shipley.
+But there were never any charges brought against this man, he and his men even received a commendation and financial reward from the Royal Lifeboat Institution, for their rescue of the crew of the wrecked schooner, Pearl, at the same Glascarrig Rocks, in April 1858.
+And although you might read between the lines in some accounts of the Irrawaddy, and be tempted to come away with some suspicion of wrong doing; this however is just the same as was done to the local ‘wreckers’ by captain Thomas Shipley.

-Reports indicate that William Cuscaden was a civil second mate of the coastguard Eliza based at Westport in 1843, and promoted to its commander in 1846.
-He appears to have moved to Wexford shortly after that.
+Reports indicate that William Cuscaden was attached to the revenue cruiser Prince Albert and was civil second mate of the coastguard Eliza based at Westport in 1843, and promoted to its commander in 1846.
+He appears to have moved to Cahore, Wexford shortly after that.
 The antipathy some local people might seem to have harboured towards Cuscaden, might have had more to do with his Scotch/Irish protestant roots, and the fact he was a member of the Masons.
 So, maybe we too have done some service for the Cuscadens.

 Several months after the John R Skiddy incident, the following notice appeared in newspapers.